Ksushis/getting-and-cleaning-data-course-project/Codebook.md

 2. Extract the .zip file into a working directory (you should get a UCI HAR Dataset folder)

 3. Run [run_analysis.R file] (https://github.com/Ksushis/getting-and-cleaning-data-course-project/blob/master/run_analysis.R) (see ReadMe.md file [README file](https://github.com/Ksushis/getting-and-cleaning-data-course-project/blob/master/README.md) for more details).
+The script contains extensive comments for each step in the cleaning and creating a tidy dataset process

 The script will generate tidydataset data.frame with tidy data.
 You can optionally save the dataset to file (see [README file](https://github.com/Ksushis/getting-and-cleaning-data-course-project/blob/master/README.md) for more details).

+The tidydataset data.frame created with run_analysis.R script has the following attributes of tidy data:
+* 1 variable per column,
+* each column is labeled,
+* there are no duplicate columns.

 ###Cleaning of the data